Attic Mold Causes

 2. Roof Leaks

 Another common cause of mold in your attic is roof leaks.
 Improper installation of the roof or the normal wear and tear of the roofing material can cause water to seep into the attic and provide ideal conditions for the growth of mold.
 Actually, even a tiny leak is enough to a cause a large colony of mold to grow in your attic.
 If the attic ventilation is poor, it’s even worse as the moisture is unable to escape and accumulates way faster.
+If instead you believe mold is a problem in your Basement and Crawl Space find information here

 3. Vents Exhausting into the attic